cmuell89/Bolt/README.md

 - [ ] Implement config/environment files for use in configuring app.
 - [ ] Implement request parsing and parameter validation middleware or library
 	- Currently writing too much if/elif/else paramter checking
-- [ ] Allow choice between Naive Bayes and LinearSVM during constructions of sk-learn pipeline
+- [ ] Allow choice between Naive Bayes and LinearSVM during construction of sk-learn pipeline
 - [ ] Create route to rebuild classifier with new options
 	- [ ] code
 	- [ ] test